The UK's largest range of secured loans

 Some lenders specifically aim to serve those with bad credit.
 However, realistically, if you have a damaged credit history you’re likely to pay a higher interest rate.

-A secured loan typically takes 2-3 weeks to arrange and draw down.
+A secured loan typically takes two to three weeks to arrange and draw down.
 Although there aren’t solicitors involved, a property valuation will be required and the bank holding the first charge over the property will also need to give its approval.

 These extra steps can make secured loans a little slower than unsecured loans.
 The trade-off for many is access to lower rates and/or larger sums.